University of Waterloo News

 Interested in receiving press releases?
 Contact Matthew Grant at email@example.com.

-You can choose to receive news from the University of Waterloo in the following categories:
+You can choose to receive all news and media advisories from the University of Waterloo, or any number of the following categories:

 - Major announcements